 And so, once again, the average number of COVID-19 cases is increasing.
 The CDC recently updated its indoor mask policy, stating that fully vaccinated people are encouraged to wear masks indoors.
 At the same time, vaccine mandates are increasing by local enterprises and venues all around the world.
 Some major events, such as Lollapalooza, required proof of vaccination or a negative test within 72 hours of the event.
-Each state has its own COVID-related mandates that can be easily tracked here.

 Navigating the jungle of COVID-19 compliance rules might seem daunting.
 The CDC outlined a number of risk factors to consider when planning events, including the length of the event, exposure during travel, the number and behavior of the attendees, and the setting of the event.
 The recommendations have already changed several times over the past few months.
 New York City, for example, now mandates proof of vaccination for indoor dining and entertainment.

 But all uncertainty and day-to-day changes aside, producing safe, COVID-compliant events is still possible.
 After all, we’ve seen a return to in-person events this summer and ushered in the glorious age of hybrid events.
 It’s all very much manageable, as long as we develop a comprehensive COVID-19 compliance strategy.